openshift/hive/docs/using-hive.md

 MachinePool reconciliation is limited to updating MachineSet replicas to match the replicas configured for the MachinePool.
 Additionally, any existing `Labels` or `Taints` on the MachineSets will be overridden if they clash with those on the MachinePool.
 In case of duplicate taints, the taint encountered first will be preserved and the rest collapsed on the MachineSets.

+When a MachineSet is managed by a Hive MachinePool, direct modifications to the MachineSet are not supported, even if such modifications may sometimes appear to work.

 MachinePool platform is immutable and any changes made to `MachinePool.spec.platform` are blocked by a validating webhook.
-The Machine Config Operator does not support updating existing machines when platform details are changed in a MachineSet and consequently Hive does not support making such changes to MachinePool platform, see [HIVE-2024](https://issues.redhat.com/browse/HIVE-2024).
+The Machine API Operator does not support updating existing machines when platform details are changed in a MachineSet and consequently Hive does not support making such changes to MachinePool platform, see [HIVE-2024](https://issues.redhat.com/browse/HIVE-2024).

 The recommended workaround when platform details must be changed is to replace the MachinePool by creating an adjacent MachinePool with the desired configuration.
 * Create replacement MachinePool with desired configuration and `MachinePool.spec.replicas = 0`.